|MEMS in Mannheim|

 The James J. Paxson Memorial Travel Grant for Scholars of Limited Funds

 The BABEL Working Group and postmedieval: a journal of medieval cultural studies, have established the James J. Paxson Memorial Travel Grant for Scholars of Limited Funds.
 The grant, in memory of the late U.F.
-English professor, will be available annually beginning in 2013 for presenters at the International Congress on Medieval Studies, held each spring at Western Michigan University (Kalamazoo, Michigan).
-It was made possible by an initial gift from one of Professor Paxson’s former students at the University of Florida, Mead Bowen.
+English professor, was made possible by an initial gift from one of Professor Paxson’s former students at the University of Florida, Mead Bowen.

 UF Certificate Program in Medieval Archaeology